hannab8/Module_Three_Documentation/README.md

       - Comment the code (preferrably before pasting it into your Readme).
       - See example below for how it should look.

-6. Commit your changes by clicking the 'Commit changes...' button and set the commit message to "Completed Task Three"
+6. And now you are done!
+Commit your changes by clicking the 'Commit changes...' button and set the commit message to "Completed Task Three"
 ```
 **Example for Question 5**
 <img width="1071" alt="Screen Shot 2023-08-04 at 5 24 50 PM" src="https://github.com/hannab8/Module_Three_Documentation/assets/83167499/56b38ed2-bbb2-4200-ba7e-3076f0e9d163">

+You have now completed your third assignment! 🚀

+Just as a reminder, please notify a team lead when you have completed this task and provide your GitHub username.
+The next one will then be made available to you.

 ## References

+Here you will find some additional information on Documentation and Commenting code.
+If you have any suggestions on what should be added, please let a team lead know!

 ### C++
 1. [Style Guide | Google](https://google.github.io/styleguide/cppguide.html#Comments)